• Skip to primary navigation

 sliced beef brisket hand carved on a cutting board

-Chopped Beef Recipe
+Chopped Beef Brisket Ingredients

 Seasoning: Load on some added flavor with 2 tsp of your favorite BBQ dry rub seasoning.

-How to Make Chopped Beef
+How to Serve Chopped Beef Brisket

 Chop the meat.
 Cube up the brisket into large chunks and place into a foil pan or cast iron skillet along with diced onions.

 Shred in a food processor.
 Pour beef along with the juices into a food processor and pulse just a few times until the meat is shredded.
 If you prefer larger chunks, you can hand chop up the beef to your liking.
+Do this in batches, so you don't overcrowd the food processor.

 Serve and Enjoy!
 Serve on top of sandwiches, tortillas, baked potatoes, or whatever you like.

-Chopped Beef Tips and Tricks
+Chopped Beef Recipe Tips

 Meat.
 Don't have leftover brisket?
 You can also make this recipe with a leftover smoked chuck roast.